8 Important Steps If You Want To Start a Car Rental Business

-If you decide to lease cars, you can partner with car dealerships that will allow you to rent out the vehicles you lease.
+If you decide to lease cars, you can partner with local car dealerships that will allow you to rent out the vehicles you lease.
 Individual car owners who lease out their cars on commission are also a good option as a way to get into the car rental industry.

 7. Craft Rental Agreement Contract

 A car rental contract is a document outlining the terms and conditions surrounding the rental of a vehicle.
 It's a legally binding contract between a customer and your rental car service.
 Customers sign the rental contract before you hand over a vehicle for them to use.

 Your car rental contract should include the following information:

 - Details of the car being rented.